 - 104-111% – those consistently performing the job at a level higher than what the job definition requires.

 - 112-120% – those universally recognized as outstanding performers, both inside and outside the organization.

 Each one of these zones is associated with a pre-defined level of performance, with 100% representing fully competent performance in the job.
-If we use these zones to compare the salaries of the aforementioned five receptionists, Receptionist A would be making a salary comparable to that of an unsatisfactorily-performing employee; B and C, that of a fully-competent performer; D, a higher-level performer; and E, an excellent performer.
+If we use these zones to compare the salaries of the aforementioned five receptionists, Receptionist A would be making a salary comparable to that of an unsatisfactorily-performing employee; B, that of an employee gaining experience; C and D, a fully-competent performer; and E, an excellent performer.

-Time in position and pay compression should also be recognized when setting hiring rates or implementing a new or revised pay system.
-Even though Receptionist A’s compa-ratio is low, if they are brand new in the job and Receptionist E has been in the role for 15 years, the pay difference makes sense.
+Time spent in a position and pay compression should also be recognized when setting hiring rates or implementing a new or revised pay system.
+For example, even though Receptionist A’s compa-ratio is low, if they are brand new in the job while Receptionist E has been in the role for 15 years, the pay difference makes sense.

 However, if the organization has a true pay-for-performance focus, then compa-ratio is often used to determine the % adjustment, assuming the goal is to move to the midpoint.
 This would mean that an employee with low compa-ratio and outstanding performance should have their pay accelerated towards the midpoint.